manufebie/django-project-setup-guide/README.md

 ## Install virtualenv & virtualenvwrapper

+When we install Django, it's not ready for production at all.
+The settings for a production ready Django project is different than from a development environment.
+If you are new to Django or building web applications in general this can seem frustrating, but it's important to know how you setup your Django project.

 The standard for Django projects is to isolate them inside of virtual environments.
 This way we prevent dependencies to conflict with eachother if we're working on multiple projects.
-Also we need to setup different working environments.

 Virtualenv is a tool to create such environments.
 You can install it by using pip: